harishgh8/ecogenieBt/README.md

 ## Available Scripts

 In the project directory, you can run:
+If required please install tailwindcss using this code
+###  `npm install -D tailwindcss`
 ### `npm start`

 Runs the app in the development mode.\